-To open the MDN documentation for a tag or an attribute in the browser
+View documentation for a tag or an attribute

-In the Documentation popup (Ctrl+Q), click the link at the bottom.
+In the Documentation popup Ctrl+Q, click the link at the bottom.

 Press Shift+F1 or selectfrom the main menu.

-Previewing output of an HTML file in a browser
+Preview an HTML file in a browser

-Select PhpStorm default browser, select Default.on the main menu and then select the desired browser from the list.
-To open the
+From the main menu, select, and then select the desired browser from the list.

-Alternatively, hover your mouse pointer over the code to show the browser icons bar, and click the icon that indicates the desired browser:
+Alternatively, hover your mouse pointer over the code to show the browser icons popup, and click the icon that indicates the desired browser:

 If you have only one browser configured, just press Alt+F2.

-Viewing HTML source code of a web page in the editor
+View HTML source code of a web page in the editor

 In the Open URL dialog that opens, type the URL address of the web page or choose a previously opened URL from the list.

-Viewing embedded images
+View embedded images

-To view an image in an external editor
+View images in an external editor

-Select the image file in the Project tool window, and choose or press Ctrl+Alt+F4.
+Select the image file in the Project tool window, and select or press Ctrl+Alt+F4.

 In the Extract Include File dialog that opens, specify the name of the include file without the extension and the directory to store it in.
 You can accept the predefined directory or select another one.